Skip to main content

 Get a No-Cost Cash Offer

 Want to skip the closing costs entirely?
-Call Eugene Bay Area Home Buyers at 866-644-7386 for a free cash offer on your Bay Area home.
-We'll show you a transparent breakdown of our offer — and you can compare it against the true net proceeds of a traditional sale.
+Call Eugene Bay Area Home Buyers at (408) 717-4505 for a free cash offer on your Bay Area home.
+We'll show you a transparent breakdown of our offer (see our full cash offer formula) — and you can compare it against the true net proceeds of a traditional sale.
 No obligation, no pressure.

 Eugene Romberg